Want To vs. Have To: Discovering the Joy of Giving

 Obviously, the Lord didn’t need their money.
 He only wanted them to remember Who had blessed them.
 By celebrating, they were reminded.
 Further, He commanded that the celebration be at His house, not theirs, so they wouldn’t start thinking they had created their own blessings.

-The Origin of Thanksgiving
+The Origin Of Thanksgiving

 What About Now?

-This approach makes us feel bad, so we want less of it.
+This approach to giving makes us feel bad, so we want less of it.
 We resent being made to feel guilty so we give only as much as is necessary to ease our guilt.
 “I want to” has become “I have to.”
 No wonder the joy has gone from our giving.

 Some “religious” groups require 10% of their members’ income and conduct periodic audits to make sure they’re getting it all.
 Some even teach that tithing is evidence of salvation.
 It’s the most glaring example of man’s religion working at cross-purposes with the intent of God’s laws.